AbsaOSS/commons/README.md

 val arr: Array[_] = ???

-// copy 42 items from the `iter` to the `arr` with array offset 7 iter.fetch(arr, 7, 42) // returns a number of actually copied items
+// copy 42 items from the `iter` to the `arr` with array offset 7 iter.fetchToArray(arr, 7, 42) // returns a number of actually copied items
 ```

 # Abstract Converters